rharley-dev/rharley-dev/README.md

 ### I'm a Husband, Father, and Developer!
 - I’m currently working on a riddle app and my website!
-- I’m currently learning everything 🤣
+- I’m currently learning everything!
 - I’m always looking to collaborate with other content creators
 - 2020 Goals: Contribute more to Open Source projects
 - Fun fact: I love to play chess and snowboard when I can!